mhamdim7/SecureNotes/README.md

 ### 📢 Clean Architecture Branch ⚠️

 SecureNotes is an Android note-taking app, embodying privacy, security, and modern Android development practices.
-This branch showcases an implementation based on Clean Architecture principles, enhanced with Jetpack Compose, Room, Hilt, and Navigation Components to create a robust, maintainable, and user-friendly application.
+This branch showcases an implementation based on Clean Architecture principles, enhanced with Jetpack Compose, Room, Hilt, and Navigation Component to create a robust, maintainable, and user-friendly application.

 ## Key Technologies & Patterns